-- 1. The principles upon which the bonus plan profit objectives are established are as follows: - a.
+1. The principles upon which the bonus plan profit objectives are established are as follows:

+a.
 Two profit objectives for each Profit Center are selected within the Company.
+These are:

-These are: - 1.
-The profit level at which bonuses begin.
+1. The profit level at which bonuses begin.
 (Bonus Base or Minimum Profit)

+2. The profit level at which maximum bonuses will be paid.
+(Bonus Maximum)